Invoice Sub-Feature

 Examples for one-off services, consulting, and direct billing flows.

-Common workflow patterns
+Common implementation patterns

 These are the recurring operating patterns that usually sit behind the search query.